 - I went ice skating.

 - I graduated from Mt.
-SAC with my AA and Cal State Fullerton with my BA, both while maintaining a GPA of a 3.0 or higher.
+SAC with my AA and Cal State Fullerton with my BA, both while maintaining a GPA of 3.0 or higher.

 - I taught myself how to hoop dance.